-How to Bounce Back After OvereatingArticle posted in: Diet & Nutrition
+How to Bounce Back After a Day of OvereatingArticle posted in: Diet & Nutrition

-You headed into your weekend with the best of intentions.
+You headed into your holiday festivities with the best of intentions.
 You really did.
 But one little indulgence quickly became two, and before you knew it, those sneaky little slip-ups spiraled into full-blown diet derailment.

 It happens to the best of us.